conduktor/terraform-provider-conduktor/docs/index.md

 - `admin_password` (String, Sensitive) The password of the admin user.
 May be set using environment variable `CDK_ADMIN_PASSWORD`.
 Required if admin_email is set.
 If not provided, the API token will be used to authenticater.
 - `api_token` (String, Sensitive) The API token to authenticate with the Conduktor API.
 May be set using environment variable `CDK_API_TOKEN` or `CDK_API_KEY`.
 If not provided, admin_email and admin_password will be used to authenticate.
 See [documentation](https://docs.conduktor.io/platform/reference/api-reference/#generate-an-api-key) for more information.
 - `cacert` (String) Root CA certificate in PEM format to verify the Conduktor Console certificate.
 May be set using environment variable `CDK_CACERT`.
 If not provided, the system's root CA certificates will be used.
 - `cert` (String) Cert in PEM format to authenticate using client certificates.
 May be set using environment variable `CDK_CERT`.
 Must be used with key.
 If key is provided, cert is required.
-Useful when Console behind a reverse proxy with client certificate authentication.
+Useful when Console is behind a reverse proxy with client certificate authentication.
 - `console_url` (String) The URL of the Conduktor Console.
 May be set using environment variable `CDK_BASE_URL` or `CDK_CONSOLE_URL`.
 Required either here or in the environment.
+- `gateway_cacert` (String) Root CA certificate in PEM format to verify the Conduktor Gateway certificate.
+May be set using environment variable `CDK_GATEWAY_CACERT`.
+If not provided, the system's root CA certificates will be used.
+- `gateway_cert` (String) Cert in PEM format to authenticate using client certificates.
+May be set using environment variable `CDK_GATEWAY_CERT`.
+Must be used with key.
+If key is provided, cert is required.
+Useful when Gateway is behind a reverse proxy with client certificate authentication.
+- `gateway_insecure` (Boolean) Skip TLS verification flag.
+May be set using environment variable `CDK_GATEWAY_INSECURE`.
+- `gateway_key` (String) Key in PEM format to authenticate using client certificates.
+May be set using environment variable `CDK_GATEWAY_KEY`.
+Must be used with cert.
+If cert is provided, key is required.
+Useful when Gateway is behind a reverse proxy with client certificate authentication.
+- `gateway_password` (String, Sensitive) The password of Gateway the admin user.
+May be set using environment variable `CDK_GATEWAY_PASSWORD`.
+Required if gateway_url is set.
+- `gateway_url` (String) The URL of the Conduktor Gateway.
+May also be set using environment variable `CDK_GATEWAY_BASE_URL`.
+Required either here or in the environment.
+- `gateway_user` (String) The email of the Gateway admin user.
+May be set using environment variable `CDK_GATEWAY_USER`.
+Required if gateway_url is set.
 - `insecure` (Boolean) Skip TLS verification flag.
 May be set using environment variable `CDK_INSECURE`.
 - `key` (String) Key in PEM format to authenticate using client certificates.
 May be set using environment variable `CDK_KEY`.
 Must be used with cert.
 If cert is provided, key is required.
-Useful when Console behind a reverse proxy with client certificate authentication.
+Useful when Console is behind a reverse proxy with client certificate authentication.